mautic/mautic-documentation/pages/05.Campaigns/02. Using Campaign Builder/02.Decisions/docs.en.md

 ![Screenshot showing Campaign decisions available in Mautic](campaign-decisions.gif)

-Here are the decisions that Mautic offers in the Campaign builder:
+Here are the decisions that Mautic offers in the Campaign Builder:

 | Decision        | Description  |
 | :------------- | :----------: |